-- Over the past four decades, only 500,000 of the estimated 80 million cluster munitions that failed to detonate have been cleared.
+- Over the past four decades, fewer than 1 million of the estimated 80 million cluster munitions that failed to detonate have been cleared.

 To see how a cluster bomb works and how it is detected and detonated, view the Multimedia Interactive Center (MIC).